gulam101/WeatherAPI/README.md

 - Gitbash
 - Visual Studio 2017 or higher

+Please note that visual studio requires a lot of space on the hardrive and requires a good CPU for better performance

 ### What I learnt
 - Better understanding of JSON
 - Better understanding of XML